ascalco/aswebsite/content/projects/case_study_MeatNet.md

 type: projects
 ---

 Artificial simulations (formally, agent-based models) are a powerful technique used by scientists to model technical and social systems and investigate the likely effects of interventions on those systems.
 Modelling software such as [NetLogo](https://ccl.northwestern.edu/netlogo/) enable computer and social scientists to program and develop new models.
 More than a dozen inputs and outputs are usually present in the interface.
 In addition, these simulations display on an interface screen how systems develop in real-time.
 Artificial simulations are highly program-centered.
-In this project **I series of usability studies** (together with another expert HCI researcher) to make simulations interfaces intuitive to the point of being self-explanatory to audiences unfamiliar with the methodology.
+In this project **I designed and conducted a series of usability studies** (together with another expert HCI researcher) with the goal of making simulations interfaces intuitive to the point of being self-explanatory to audiences unfamiliar with the methodology.

 ### The challenge: make an unfriendly interface friendly